Concepts of consciousness

-The core of the problem with consciousness is, however, not a simple problem of language.
-It is that consciousness is not out there for everybody to see.
-In some sense it is not part of the objective side of reality at all: it is the subjective half.
+The core of the problem with consciousness is, however, not a simple problem of language or culture.
+It is that in the ordinary waking state, consciousness tends to be transparent to us, more or less in the same way that we normally don't see the interior of our own eyes: we are aware of the world, but not of consciousness itself.
+In some sense consciousness is not part of the objective side of reality at all: it is the subjective half.
 In us, human beings, consciousness is that in which and from which we deal with ourselves and the world around us.
 In this sense, consciousness has been described as the stage on which the drama of our life is played out, as the light within which everything we are aware of takes place, or as the pool in which the Moon is reflected.
-Though these are catching images that appear at first sight to be right, they do not tell the whole story.
+[REFs to Baars etc] Though these are catching images that appear at first sight to be right, they do not tell the whole story.
 There are two riders to it.

 While it is very difficult (and perhaps impossible) to define consciousness, people still feel that in some strange, implicit way, they actually do know what it is.
-The Kena Upanishad says it in a rather stark and strikingly post-modern way: “If you say you know it, you haven’t understood the problem yet; but if you say you don’t know it, that isn't quite true either.”
-One consequence of the deep link between consciousness and identity is that, somewhere deep down, everyone thinks he is an expert on consciousness and has a right to claim that what he thinks about consciousness is true.
+The Kena Upanishad says it in a rather stark and strikingly post-modern way: “If you say you know it, you haven’t understood the problem yet; but if you say you don’t know it, that isn't quite true either.”- [REF and exact translation] One consequence of the deep link between consciousness and identity is that, somewhere deep down, everyone thinks he is an expert on consciousness and has a right to claim that what he thinks about consciousness is true.